Waste and recycling collections

 Green sack deliveries

-Each property, not on a containerised collection (i.e not a wheeled bin or eurobin), will be issued with 52 green sacks every six months, which is the equivalent of two sacks per week.
-These will be delivered in March and September each year.
+Each property not on a containerised collection (i.e not a wheeled bin or eurobin) will be issued with green sacks, to allow the equivalent of two sacks per week.
+These will be next delivered in March 2018.

 Please do not exceed this amount, as we are unable to provide extra sacks.